E. J. Viso: IndyCar Series

 Viso competed in the newly united IndyCar Series in 2008 for HVM Racing.
 He made his first series start in the first oval race of his career on March 29.
 His next start, at St. Petersburg, was a superb performance ending with a fourth-place finish.
 At Milwaukee he ended with an eighth place.
-Shortly after the Watkins Glen race (in which he finished 10th but forced Vítor Meira off the track, causing Meira to run back onto the track to confront Viso on the next lap) he was diagnosed with the Mumps and was forced to withdraw from the next race.
-Viso finished 18th overall in the 2008 series and has signed a contract to drive for HVM in 2009.
+Shortly after the Watkins Glen race (in which he finished tenth but forced Vítor Meira off the track, causing Meira to run back onto the track to confront Viso on the next lap) he was diagnosed with the mumps and was forced to withdraw from the next race.
+Viso finished eighteenth overall in the 2008 series and has signed a contract to drive for HVM in 2009.
 On February 21, 2010 KV Racing confirmed that Viso would drive the No. 8 car for the team for the entire 2010 season.